cdiggins/Platonic.CSharp/README.md

 [Plato](https://github.com/cdiggins/plato)
 which in turn has an optimizer and can be easily compiled or translated to different targets (including JavaScript, and back to C#).

-# Background

-I have been using functional programming in C# for several years now, largely in the domain of real-time 3D geometry processing.
-The idea of Platonic C# has evolved from a set of coding guidelines that I follow, and have enforced with development teams that I lead.

-Even though C# has released a rich set of syntactic constructs over recent years for writing code in a functional style, performance of functional programming patterns remains very poor due to how the C# and .NET compilers process and handles lambdas.
-This is less a short-coming of the compiler and more of an issue with the language design, which allows unconstrained side-effects and reflection.
-These provide a barrier to a whole family of interesting rewriting optimizations.

-The other challenge with C# is that there is a split in terms of what language features can be used where.
-Many popular plug-in APIs (including Unity and Visual Studio) require using older versions of the language which have fewer features.

 # Uniqueness Typing for Controlled Mutability